Verdagon/VerdagonSite/src/blog/harvest/Zero-Cost References with Regions [Vale].md

 other algorithms, which make (and then let go of) a lot of references into the World.

-Without the region annotations, every time we make (or let go of) a reference into the unit or anything else in the world, we increment and decrement a ref-count.
+Without the region markers, every time we make (or let go of) a reference into the unit or anything else in the world, we increment and decrement a ref-count.
 Worse, the World would be cold, because Unity\'s rendering process has probably rendered a few hundred frames since the last turn, and has long since wiped our World from the cache.

-With the region annotations, the compiler knows that only the things inside the \'i region can change, and nothing in the \'r region will change, making references into \'r completely free. **All of our references to this cold data, which would have incurred RC costs, are
+With the region markers, the compiler knows that only the things inside the \'i region can change, and nothing in the \'r region will change, making references into \'r completely free. **All of our references to this cold data, which would have incurred RC costs, are